 Compression – Wrap an Ace bandage snuggly around your knee but not too tight to cut-off the circulation.
 When wrapping, overlap the bandage by half its width each time.
 If you feel tingling or cold in your toes or knee area, the wrap is too tight.

 Elevate – Lie down and prop your leg on pillows or other comfortable object so that your leg is slightly higher than heart level.
 Elevation will help some of the fluid move away from the injured knee, reducing swelling.

-If your knee pain is severe and you’re unable to bear any weight, call Lederman Kwartowitz Center for Orthopedics & Sports Medicine right away to schedule an appointment with one of our experienced orthopedic doctors or physician assistant.
+If your knee pain is severe and you’re unable to bear any weight, call Lederman Kwartowitz Center for Orthopedics & Sports Medicine right away to schedule an appointment with one of our experienced orthopedic doctors.

 - Knee ligament tears